 Every kid event or celebration has some sort of treat involved.
 And not just any treat, super-sized ones!
 Classroom parties.
 Sporting events.
 Even school.
 Or the one that really gets me, the substitute teacher handing out candy so the kids will "do their work."

 Sugar really is everywhere.
-Do do what you can at home and help your kids make good choices when they’re out.
-One thing I do is make PB&Js with this Strawberry Chia Seed Jam, which has no refined sugar – the kids love it!
+Do what you can at home and help your kids make good choices when they're out.
+One thing we do is make PB&Js with this Strawberry Chia Seed Jam, which has no refined sugar - the kids love it!

 GET PLENTY OF SLEEP

 Getting enough sleep can be a problem for children of any age.
 With our busy, packed schedules, naps can sometimes be missed or bedtimes pushed back.